 MCU offers ongoing and required anti-oppression, anti-racism, and cultural humility trainings to faculty, staff, and affiliates of MCU.

-Beginning in 2017, we will initiate a four-tiered approach to curriculum integration and professional development, with the hopes of advancing the breadth and depth of our equity and social justice commitments:
+Beginning in 2017, we will initiate a three-tiered approach to curriculum integration and professional development, with the hopes of advancing the breadth and depth of our equity and social justice commitments:

-- Tier 1: Enhanced anti-oppression, cultural sensitivity, and anti-racism trainings for faculty (academic and field), board of directors, and staff;
+- Tier 1: Enhanced anti-oppression, cultural sensitivity, and anti-racism training for faculty (academic and field), board of directors, and staff;

 - Tier 2: Leadership Council will undergo an extensive, in-depth training course on anti-oppression and social justice work;